panzerdp/dmitripavlutin.com/posts/171-vue-v-model/index.md

 ```
 [Open the demo.](https://codesandbox.io/s/v-model-select-6bmc9t?file=/src/App.vue)

-`employeeId` is the ref bound to the select field. `employeeId` should bind to the `value` attribute of the option tags inside the select (but not to the text of the option).
+`employeeId` is the ref bound to the select. `employeeId` should bind to the `value` attribute of the option tags inside the select (but not to the text of the option).

 Because `employeeId` ref is initialized with `'2'`, `John Doe` option is initially selected.

 When you select another option, you can see that `employeeId` updates with the newly selected option value.

-If the select options do not have an `value` attribute, then the binding works with the *text* of the options.
+If the select options do not have an `value` attribute, then the binding works with the *text* of the options:

 ```vue
 <script setup>